 The report also reflects parents’ growing interest in storing cord tissue.
 In the four-year period, stored units doubled from 6,289 to 11,950.

-Those studies are using cord tissue to treat all kinds of conditions – from osteoarthritis to multiple sclerosis, autism to asthma and spinal cord injury.
+Those studies are investigating the potential of cord tissue to treat all kinds of conditions – from osteoarthritis to multiple sclerosis, autism to asthma and spinal cord injury.

 In their article, the BBC spoke with mother-of-three Rosaira Tormey, who has a mutation of the BRCA1 gene that is linked with a higher risk of breast cancer.
 She stored in the hope that umbilical cord banking could one day help her children fight diseases and disorders like cancer.